semiod-github/semiod-github.github.io/udemy2.md

 	Privilege)
 	In-case of container breakouts, attacker can ger root privileges to your entire system.
-	It is recommended to run a container with limited privilge used instead of the ROOT user.
+	It is recommended to run a container with limited privilege used instead of the ROOT user.
 	Three important permission Aspects
 	runAsUser - Specifies the user of the running process in containers